Can anything save Sears?

 Who is Sears and who is saving Sears?
 What IS the Sears brand?
 What does it represent?
 Where do we place the Sears brand and do we ever think of it as a destination?
 These are brand questions because they reflect back on the personality of the brand.
 Is saving Sears even a thought?

 If a brand can be seen as a human being, then it has attributes, weaknesses, characteristics and personality.

 Sears represents a case study in branding failure.
 It has built its business at the expense of its brand for far too long.
 It did not define the Sears brand in terms of the changing customer.
 Or if it did, it did not reflect that understanding in their stores, merchandising or locations.

 Shoppers have changed but Sears has not.
-There has been no effort at saving Sears in marketing and operations.
+Which is why it recently filed for bankruptcy.
+There was no effort at saving Sears in marketing and operations.
 Its branding failure is evident in everything, including sales.
 Sears could be saved (and we have plenty of ideas as to how to do that), but to all appearances, it is a floundering giant.
 (You can read a detailed study of the retail market here.)

 What happened and is anyone saving Sears today?

 When stating Sears invests too heavily in the business and are lax about the brand, we know we are open to some intense criticism.
 But success, when taken for granted (as Sears enjoyed for decades), can cause a company to mistake current success as a given or a sign they are headed for long-term rewards.

 Consider how the Sears business environment has changed over the years and how the customer has changed.